Eraoui909/apex-initializr/IDEAS.md

 !!
 Thinking of making it optional (enable or disable) !!

 * ## Generate the corresponding API for the 'CREATE TABLE' command

+The idea here is to provide a default API for any table when generating a table using the command `apex gen-table tableName.` We can have more options like `apex gen-table tableName -api` If this optional option is provided, we can then generate the insert, update, and delete procedures directly for this table inside a new package.
+The package will be created automatically and will contain these three procedures.

+example:

+command
+> `apex gen-table departments -api`

+reults
+> new table called `departments`

+> new package called `department`

+> The `department` will have three procedures: `insertDepartment`, `updateDepartment`, and `deleteDepartment`.

+#### status: [ Not Started ]

+* ## Provide a global settings system

+The idea here is to provide a global settings system to parameterize the application and make some configurations dynamic.

+Provide also a plsql API to interact with this settings.

+example:

+        {
+            "ENV_INFO": {
+                "TYPE": "DEV|TEST|PROD",
+                "HOSTNAME": "oracle.com"
+            },
+            "ROOT_URL": "${ENV_INFO.HOSTNAME}/ords/",
+            "HOME_URL""${ROOT_URL}/home/"
+            ...
+        }

+    call setting

+         setting.get('ENV_INFO')